There are great islands. There are heavenly Caribbean islands. And then there is Anguilla.

 Anguilla is not the most developed nation in the world.
 The flight service, the transport, the local agencies, and accommodation providers could fail to deliver at the last second.
 Volatile situations in Anguilla or from your end could result in the cancellation of your trip.
 The best way to not let that destroy your bank account is to have trip cancellation insurance coverage in Anguilla.

-What all is covered under trip cancelation insurance for Anguilla?
+What all is covered under trip cancellation insurance for Anguilla?

 Before You Travel to Anguilla - Do This